-Huge differences between Spanish and English law do exist, but it’s the alien systems and procedures in Spain which tend to cause the biggest misunderstandings.
-The law in either country is often capable of producing the same or a very similar outcome; the key is understanding the mechanism required to produce the result you are looking for.
+There are significant differences between Spanish and English law, but it’s typically the systems and procedures which cause significant misunderstanding, oversight and legal complications.
+The law in either country can often lead to similar outcomes — the key is understanding the mechanism required to produce the result you are looking for.

 Buying a House in Spain